Sabayon/wiki-next/docs/articles/systemd.md

 But we're not done yet.
 Journalctl has some more to offer, which will be showed in the section Advanced Usage.

-## Advanced
+## Advanced Administration
 ### Disable Paging
-You can change and disable paging using the $SYSTEMD_PAGER environment variable.
-You may end up with truncated lines, if you set it to "" or "cat" as suggested in the manual.
+You can change and disable paging using the `$SYSTEMD_PAGER` environment variable.
+You may end up with truncated lines, if you set it to "" or `cat` as suggested in the manual.
 Try this:
 <pre class="clear">
  export SYSTEMD_PAGER#"cat|cat"
 </pre>